 Whether you require replacement of a single tooth or need dental implants for your entire mouth, our Gainesville dentistry practice will ensure your implant procedure meets our high standards for dental care as well as your expectations for a beautiful and healthy smile.

 There are two primary types of dental implants — endosteal implants and subperiosteal implants.
 We can help you decide which option best meets your specific dental requirements.
 Contact us today to schedule a consultation for dental implants or for more information about the dental services and procedures we offer.

 This is the most common type of dental impact.
-Endosteal implants are surgically implanted directly into the jawbone.
+Endosteal implants are surgically implanted into the jawbone.
 They are shaped like small screws.
-Once the surrounding gum tissue has healed, a second surgery is needed to connect a post to the original implant.
-Finally, an artificial tooth (or teeth) is attached to the post individually or grouped on a bridge or denture.
+Once the surrounding gum tissue heals, a secondary surgery is required to connect a post to the original implant.
+Finally, an artificial tooth — or teeth — becomes attached to the post, either individually or grouped on a bridge or denture.
 These implants are usually made of titanium.

 Subperiosteal implants consist of a metal frame that is fitted onto the jawbone just below the gum tissue.
 As the gums heal, the frame becomes fixed to the jawbone.
 Posts, which are attached to the frame, protrude through the gums.
 As with endosteal implants, artificial teeth are then mounted to the posts.
 This type of implant might be the best option for you if you do not have a healthy jawbone.